Chimene-k/hello-world/README.md

 Hi!

 I'm Chimene.
-My favorite desserts are pie anc ice cream at the moment.
+My favorite desserts are pie and ice cream at the moment.